adulau/foo.be/_posts/2017-11-30-Cybersecurity-Exercises-and-Reality.md

 in such approach.
 The idea behind this series of notes is to improve such exercise or experiment other approaches.

 # Synthetic information/evidences

+While participating to some exercises, a lot of the evidences used are synthetic and rarely reflect realities from operational security.
+This gives a perception to the players that the evidences are like this in real cases.
+But it's usually not the case, the collection of the evidences (and its complexity) is often discarded from such game.
+Any digital forensic investigator knows how complex is to gather, collect and acquire evidences.
+So it's not by playing or participating to such exercise that would help you or your organisation to grasp the complexity and improve your team capabilities.

 - Synthetic information or evidences
 - The aim is often limited to solve one or more challenges